noravth/tutorial-system-agent/blog-post-2.md

 This script is just the beginning.
 Imagine an agent that runs every night, checking your internal documentation or onboarding guides, ensuring they are always up to date.
 By combining the governance of SAP with the flexibility of MCP, we can build agents that are not just chatty, but actually *capable*.

-**Would you like me to help you set up the Prompt Registry in SAP AI Core to work with this script?**